Please note that the content on this page has been archived and is not actively reviewed at present.

 Making Real Bread accessible to more people using a machine

 Like any form of home cooking, a bread machine gives you control of the food you eat.

-If tomorrow morning you want to wake up to a loaf using locally stone ground wholemeal flour, water, yeast and a little salt, with no added fat, sugar or artificial additives a bread maker will let you.
+If tomorrow morning you want to wake up to Real Bread made using locally stoneground wholemeal flour, water, yeast and a little salt, with no added fat, sugar or artificial additives (or whatever loaf you want) a bread maker will let you.

 Baking a loaf from scratch allows you to choose when and where your Real Bread is made and to know exactly what has (and importantly, what hasn't) gone into it.

 Some people who use a machine will stick to it, which, as long as they're baking Real Bread, is fine by us.
 Others may say - 'hang on, all it's doing is mixing then baking dough - my hands and oven can do that and give me greater control over the type of loaf I end up with.'

 Of course, we're delighted when people roll up their sleeves and delve into the flour to mix, knead and shape by hand but there are many reasons why the Real Bread Campaign also supports the use of machines.

 For every challenge we find, the Real Bread Campaign aims to find a range of different answers.
 There are many reasons that a home might be without Real Bread and for some a bread machine is the best solution.

 Then maybe a machine is the answer for you.